Horace Boies: Iowa Governorship

 He was elected governor of Iowa as a Democrat in 1889, breaking longtime Republican dominance of state politics.
 Reelected in 1891, he was defeated in 1893, by Frank D. Jackson, a Republican.
 He was a prominent populist and advocate of bimetallism, and during his term as governor proclaimed Iowa's first Labor Day holiday.

 A wide range of progressive reforms were also introduced during his term.
-This included holding conferences for farmers to improve farming techniques with the Iowa State College of Agriculture and Mechanic Arts, enacting laws protecting and registering trademarks with the Iowa Secretary of State and enacted laws protecting labor reducing the daily working hours to 8 hours a day, laws were enacted to protect miners, and the creation of a tax commission to study and review the tax laws of Iowa and to make suggestions for improvements.
+These included the holding of conferences for farmers to improve farming techniques with the Iowa State College of Agriculture and Mechanic Arts, the enactment of laws protecting and registering trademarks with the Iowa Secretary of State, the enactment of laws designed to protect labor, and the creation of a tax commission to study and review the tax laws of Iowa and to make suggestions for improvements.

 Boies was the only Democrat Iowa Governor to serve since 1855 and then until 1933.

 Post Governorship Political Career

 In 1893, he was offered an appointment, by Grover Cleveland to be the Secretary of Agriculture, but he declined.

 As governor, Boies gained sufficient prominence to become involved in national Democratic Party politics, though his campaigns for the presidential nomination at the 1892 and 1896 Democratic National Conventions were unsuccessful as was his last political campaign, in 1902, for Democratic nomination for a Congressional seat from Iowa.